wojciech-kulik/FlashSpace/README.md

 Now you can switch to the workspace using the hotkey you defined.

+## Notes

+### Workspaces

+FlashSpace doesn't manage windows, so if you switch to a workspace and call another app that is not assigned to the workspace, it will be shown on top of the workspace apps.

+I consider this as a desired behavior, because it allows you quickly access other apps without glitches or switching between workspaces.

+This is a common issue with tiling window managers that they often cause glitches when a small pop-up window is shown or some unexpected app is opened.

+If you want to hide the new app, you can simply use the hotkey again.

+### Focus

+The last app on the list will be focused when switching to the workspace.

 ## Limitations

 The app is still in early development and has some limitations: